-$$c_p \approx n^{-0.309} c_f \tag{3'}$$
+$$c_p \approx n^{-0.309} c_f$$ (3')

 A typical closed-end real estate fund or client separate account has 10 to 20 properties, and large open-end real estate funds might have about 100 properties.
 Under the above assumptions, the magnitude of combined asset-specific risk for such a closed-end fund or client separate account is between 40% and 49% of the magnitude of asset-specific risk for a single property portfolio.
-However, if the asset-specific risk were Normally distributed, the combined asset-specific risk would be between 22% and 32% of the magnitude of asset-specific risk for a single property portfolio.
+However, if the asset-specific risk were normally distributed, the combined asset-specific risk would be between 22% and 32% of the magnitude of asset-specific risk for a single property portfolio.
+Thus, portfolio-level risk-reduction is considerably less than has been presumed under assumptions of normal return distributions.